Let's Talk About Diabetes

 DKA can affect people with any type of diabetes, but it’s rare in type 2.

 How Do Doctors Diagnose Diabetes?

-The first step in getting a diabetes diagnosis is a blood test.
-Then, if you are diagnosed with diabetes, your doctor may perform additional testing to figure out which type you have.
+Getting diagnosed with diabetes involves blood tests and potentially additional testing to figure out which type you have.
 Correct diagnosis is important since treatment differs depending on type.

 Blood Tests for Diabetes